What are the major sources of Carbon Monoxide?

 What are the exposure limits?

-The Health and Safety Executive guidance note, Occupational Exposure Limits EH40, occupational exposure standard for CO is 20ppm (parts per million) over an eight hour time-weighted average reference period, and 100ppm over a fifteen minute period.
+The workplace exposure limit for CO is 20ppm (parts per million) over an eight hour time-weighted average reference period, and 100ppm over a fifteen minute period.
+This is detailed in the Health and Safety Executive guidance note, Workplace Exposure Limits EH40.

 The European Commission standards outlines 10Mg/m³ (8ppm) over 8 hours.